-Social Anthropology with primary interest in globalization, ethnic identity, ethnic conflict, socio-cultural adaption, economic change, material culture, art, and ethnohistory.
+Dr. Bailey is a social anthropologist with primary interests in globalization, ethnic identity, ethnic conflict, socio-cultural adaption, economic change, material culture, art, and ethnohistory.

-Main research and research interests in Contemporary Indians of the United States and Canada, the historic tribes of the Prairie/Plains and the Southwest, with special interest on the Osage and Navajo.
+His main research and research interests are in Contemporary Indians of the United States and Canada, the historic tribes of the Prairie/Plains and the Southwest, with special interest on the Osage and Navajo.

-Additional research and research interest in Latin American, primarily Guatemala, and Oceania, primarily Samoa and Hawaii.
+Dr. Bailey has additional research and research interest in Latin America - primarily Guatemala - and Oceania - primarily Samoa and Hawaii.

 Education and Degrees Earned